Unilever preps for no-sweat Brexit with Magnum ice creams, deodorants

 Unilever makes other British staples, such as Marmite spread, in Britain.

-In addition to finished goods, Unilever is also increasing stocks of raw materials such as aluminum cans and cardboard.
+In addition to finished goods, Unilever is also increasing stocks of raw materials such as aluminium cans and cardboard.

 Such logistical costs are among those the Anglo-Dutch company has incurred this year to prepare for Brexit.